 Student affairs staff are involved in many areas of student services and student development.
-Areas of involvement pertaining to students are: admissions, housing (on-campus, off-campus, married student, apartment, and summer workshops), career planning and placement, university policy and procedures pertaining to students, Student Government Association, student health and development, veterans services, and general student policies.
+Areas of involvement pertaining to students are: admissions, housing (on-campus, off-campus, married student, apartment, and summer workshops), university policy and procedures pertaining to students, Student Government Association, student health, counseling services, veterans services, and general student policies.
 The staff serve on several committees on behalf of students and because of their varied responsibilities, can help students with almost any type of problem.
 Questions should be directed to the Vice President for Student Affairs & Dean of Students on the lower level of the Administration Building or to the specific office providing the service.